infolangitcerah-stack/GenAI-Architect-Program/README.md

 # 🎓 GenAI Architect Program — Student Learning Log

+### 🧠 My 8-Week Journey in Building the Future with Artificial Intelligence

 Welcome to my **GenAI Architect Journey**! 🚀
-My weekly learning log and reflections for the GenAI Architect Course (8-week journey) 🚀 This repository documents my weekly progress, insights, and reflections as I explore the world of **Generative AI**, **Automation**, and **AI Agents**.
+My weekly learning log and reflections for the GenAI Architect Program 🚀 This repository documents my weekly progress, insights, and reflections as I explore the world of **Generative AI**, **Automation**, and **AI Agents**.

+From mastering **Python foundations** 🐍 to building **AI Agents and Micro-SaaS solutions**, this repository captures my weekly lessons, reflections, and growth as I progressed through each micro module.

 ---